apache/opendal/core/src/docs/rfcs/3911_deleter_api.md

 }
 ```

-And the `delete` API will be changed to return a `Deleter` instead:
+And the `delete` API will be changed to return a `oio::Delete` instead:

 ```diff
 trait Accessor {